Last Updated on

 - CC Freebies – Canada

-Honestly, there are so many different options out there, all you have to do is search “free” + your location or the product you’re looking for and you’re bound to find something.
+Honestly, there are so many different options out there!
+Search “free” + your location or the product you’re looking for and you are bound to find something.

 Say Thank You Instead of Complaining

-Back in 2006, Tom Locke conducted a 39 Dollar Experiment where he essentially wrote fan letters to 100 different companies and asked for free products.
-And yes, he actually sent real letters, printed on paper and sent through the mail.
+Back in 2006, Tom Locke conducted a 39 Dollar Experiment where he essentially wrote fan letters to 100 different companies and asked for free stuff by mail.
+And yes, he actually sent real letters, printed on paper and sent through the post office.
 (Some of them are pretty funny!)
 He received over 60 responses and 35 freebies for a total of about $275 worth of products and coupons.